Airbnb Came and Stole the Show

 · Refrain from traveling if ill

 Airbnb Cleaning Policies

 Airbnb has also adopted strict cleaning policies to ensure that its accommodations are safe for guests.
 As a part of its Enhanced Cleaning Initiative, Airbnb offers two options to ensure the safety of accommodations.
 Hosts are required to enroll in an education and certification program to learn how to properly sanitize before renting to guests.
 Hosts are also required to wait 24 hours after guests check out before entering the property to clean.
 Hosts who opt not to take the cleaning protocol class must adhere to a 72-hour vacancy period between stays.
 Hosts who do not adhere to both safety options will have listings that will not display labels indicating that they have opted in the Enhanced Cleaning Initiative.

 On Top of Their Games

 Both the hotel industry and Airbnb realize the importance of winning back the confidence of travelers.
-Both have put strict policies in place to elevate their sanitation standards to prevent the spread of the Covid-19 virus.
-The hotel industry stands out by investing heavily in contactless technology, which ranges from digital check-ins, to digital room assistants and even the use of robots to sanitize hotel areas and to make room deliveries.
+Both have put strict policies in place to elevate their sanitation standards to prevent the spread of the Coronavirus.
+The hotel industry stands out by investing heavily in contactless technology, which ranges from mobile check-in, to digital room assistants and even the use of robots to sanitize hotel areas and to make room deliveries.
 Airbnb still offers customers the privacy that reduces their interaction with others.
 At this point travelers are in the best position to choose any number of options that appeal to what they’re looking for.